-Symptoms of sprue-like enteropathy may develop months to years after starting olmesartan, and they commonly require hospitalization.
+Symptoms of sprue-like enteropathy may develop months or even years after starting olmesartan, and they commonly require hospitalization.

 FDA Warns About Benicar and Enteropathy

 Less than a year after the Mayo Clinic drew attention to the link between olmesartan products and sprue-like enteropathy, the FDA released a drug safety communication saying that Benicar and similar drugs required new labels to warn about the risk.

 Previously, prescribing information for the Benicar family of drugs listed diarrhea as a possible adverse reaction, but did not mention other gastrointestinal side effects.
 According to the FDA, enteropathy seems to be associated only with olmesartan products, and not with ARB drugs generally.

-Patients filing Benicar lawsuits argue that, prior to the FDA’s labeling mandate, there was enough scientific evidence linking olmesartan and enteropathy to warrant voluntary labeling changes on the part of Daiichi Sankyo, and that the company’s failure to do so shows a lack of reasonable care towards patients.
+Patients filing Benicar lawsuits argued that, prior to the FDA’s labeling mandate, there was enough scientific evidence linking olmesartan and enteropathy to warrant voluntary labeling changes.
+They also said that Daiichi Sankyo’s failure to do so showed a lack of reasonable care towards patients.

 Additional Research Strengthens Benicar-Enteropathy Link

-In 2012, around the same time that clinical evidence linking Benicar to intestinal side effects were gaining traction in the scientific community, one Mayo Clinic doctor said that the initial findings might represent “the tip of the iceberg.”
+In 2012, around the same time that clinical evidence linked Benicar to intestinal side effects, one Mayo Clinic doctor said that the initial findings might represent “the tip of the iceberg.”
 It turns out that he was right, as many other studies, including the following, further support a causal association between olmesartan products and intestinal injuries: